Earn Extra Rental Income from Your Building’s Roof

 At EcoVolt Solar, we will lease space on your roof for 20 years and install photovoltaic (PV) panels as a tenant-paid improvement.
-The tenants in your building can then purchase our 100% green solar electricity and pay a lower price than electricity bought from your local utility.
+The tenants in your building can then purchase our rooftop-generated solar electricity and pay a lower price than electricity bought from your local utility.
 You don’t need to require every tenant to participate.
 But for those that do, you’ll be paid a 10% “percentage rent” based on EcoVolt’s electricity income.

 There is no maximum dollar limit on the amount of roof rent we will pay.
 Moreover, if local utility prices go up every year, so will your rent payments from EcoVolt.
 EcoVolt Solar’s rent payments increase your building’s operating income, which increases your building’s market value.
 For example: